 Personal Independence Payment (PIP)

-PIP is for people between 16 and State Pension age who need help at home because of an illness or disability.
+PIP is for people between 16 and State Pension age who have a long-term physical or mental health condition or disability.
 It has replaced the old Disability Living Allowance (DLA).

 Industrial Injuries Disablement Benefit

-Industrial Injuries Disablement Benefit is a payment of up to £174.80 a week.
+Industrial Injuries Disablement Benefit is a weekly payment you can get if either:

 You cannot get Industrial Injuries Disablement Benefit if you were self-employed at the time of the accident.